 By Dara Olmsted (Director of Development, Iridescent)

-Women 2.0 readers: Do you mentor the next generation of girls in tech, business and entrepreneurship?
-Let us know in the comments!
+Women 2.0 readers: Are you mentoring the next generation of girls in tech, business and entrepreneurship?
+Let us know in the comments below!

 About the guest blogger: Dara Olmsted is Director of Development at Iridescent, a science-education nonprofit that helps engineers, scientists and high-tech professionals bring cutting edge science, technology and engineering to high school girls and underprivileged minority children and their families.
 In her spare time, she writes for the Boston Globe’s Green Blog and makes sock monkeys.
 She currently resides in Palo Alto.
 Follow her on Twitter at @dolmsted.